Cartoon Network (India): 2000s

 The following year, 2000, saw more Cartoon Network originals being introduced, including The Powerpuff Girls, Mike, Lu & Og, and Courage the Cowardly Dog.
 DC Animated Universe series started premiering in 2000s starting with Batman: The Animated Series (2000) followed by The Adventures of Batman and Robin (2000), The New Batman Adventures (2000), Batman Beyond (2001), Superman: The Animated Series (2001), and Justice League (2002).
 On 28 February 2000, a Tamil feed was launched on the network.

 In 2001, Sheep in the Big City, Time Squad, and Samurai Jack premiered in India.
 On 1 July 2001, Cartoon Network became a 24-hour channel.

-In September 2001, the Toonami block was introduced that primarily consists of Japanese anime and occasionally American action animation like Dragon Ball Z, Inazuma Eleven, Transformers: Robots in Disguise, and Superman: The Animated Series.
+In September 2001, the Toonami block was introduced that primarily consists of Japanese anime and occasionally American action animation like Dragon Ball Z, Cardcaptors, Transformers: Robots in Disguise, and Superman: The Animated Series.
 A Night Shift block was introduced in November 2001 to target teens and adults.
 The programming included Birdman and the Galaxy Trio, The Brak Show, Galtar and the Golden Lance, and Harvey Birdman, Attorney at Law.

 In 2002, Cartoon Network signed deal with Mattel to air Barbie films starting with Barbie as Rapunzel, which premiered on 4 November 2002.

 On 27 January 2003, Tiny TV, a preschool programming block, was launched.
-This block was later shifted to sister channel Pogo TV.
+This block was later moved to sister channel Pogo TV.
 The channel also started acquiring local series and films in 2003 starting with The Adventures of Tenali Raman.
 Other acquisitions include series like The Adventures of Chhota Birbal, Akbar and Birbal, Jungle Tales and television films like Vikram and Betaal.
 Pokémon series was launched on 26 May 2003.

 The anime series Beyblade was also launched on 3 June 2005, which enjoyed a No. 1 or No. 2 position in the kids genre, along with Pokémon.

 On 1 October 2005, the bumpers were replaced with 3D animations of the 'CN (Cartoon Network) City' that all the Cartoon Network toon characters lived in.
 Show-specific bumpers were replaced with 3D animations of a well-known scene from the particular show (e.g., a Dexter's Laboratory bumper would feature Dexter's house, a Powerpuff Girls bumper would feature most likely the PPG household, and so forth).
 The retro checkerboard logo was replaced with the new 'CN' city-style logo.